phoole/di/README.md

   - Access predefined services statically

-    Objects in the container can also be access through a static way.
-Couple of names are reserved. e.g. `get` and `has`.
+    Services in the container can also be access through a static way.
+But `get` and `has` are reserved.

     ```php
     // after container initiated
+    $container = new Container(new Config(...));

     // equals to $cache = $container->get('cache')
     $cache = Container::cache();

     // if myservice defined and invokable
     $obj = Container::myservice('test');
     ```
-  - Initiating object by taking advantage or dependency injection
+  - Initiating object by taking advantage of dependency injection

     ```php
     use Phoole\Cache\Cache;